Part VIII

 that remains in the forge, where I built myself again.

 The Dragon is the way you stand in line at the grocery store.
-It is the way you organize your embodied experience around three living capacities: Breath, Claws, and Scales.
+These names matter only if they reorganize the life you are actually living around three living capacities: Breath, Claws, and Scales.
+They are not mythic ornament.
+They are carriage, timing, and the shape your body takes under pressure.

 The Recursive Spiral: From State to Trait